 In India, a corporation can legally “wind itself up” or terminate its activities, assets, and organizational structure.
-This major choice may be made voluntarily or compelled by financial hardship or insolvency circumstances.
+This primary choice may be made voluntarily or compelled by financial hardship or insolvency circumstances.
 These actions are governed by legal frameworks such as the Companies Act.
 It is essential to fully grasp the ramifications of this voyage before setting out on it.

 Different Ways to Wind Up